Contact (1997 American film): Visual effects

-Designing Contact's visual effects sequences was a joint effort by eight VFX companies, including Sony Pictures Imageworks, Peter Jackson's Weta Digital, George Lucas' Industrial Light & Magic, and Effects Associates, with Pixar's RenderMan used for CGI rendering.
+Designing Contact's visual effects sequences was a joint effort by eight VFX companies, including Sony Pictures Imageworks (SPI), Weta Digital, Industrial Light & Magic (ILM), Warner Digital, and Effects Associates, with Pixar's RenderMan used for CGI rendering.
 Weta Digital, in particular, was responsible for designing the wormhole sequence.
-Jodie Foster admitted that she had difficulty with blue screen technology because it was a first for her.
-"It was a blue room.
+Foster found working with blue screen technology for the first time difficult: "It was a blue room.
 Blue walls, blue roof.
-It was just blue, blue, blue", Foster explained.
-"And I was rotated on a Lazy Susan with the camera moving on a computerized arm.
+It was just blue, blue, blue.
+And I was rotated on a Lazy Susan with the camera moving on a computerized arm.
 It was really tough."

-News footage of then-President Bill Clinton was digitally altered to make it appear as if he is speaking about alien contact.
-This was not the original plan for the film; Zemeckis had initially approached Sidney Poitier to play the president, but the actor turned the role down in favor of The Jackal.
-Shortly after Poitier's refusal, Zemeckis saw a NASA announcement in August 1996.
-"Clinton gave his Mars rock speech", the director explained, "and I swear to God it was like it was scripted for this movie.
+News footage of Bill Clinton was digitally altered to make it appear as if he is speaking about alien contact.
+Zemeckis had approached Sidney Poitier to play the president, who turned the role down in favor of The Jackal.
+Shortly afterwards, Clinton gave a speech about the Martian meteorite fragment Allan Hills 84001, which was used in Contact.
+Zemeckis said: "I swear to God it was like it was scripted for this movie.
 When he said the line 'We will continue to listen closely to what it has to say', I almost died.
 I stood there with my mouth hanging open."

-One notable feature of Contact is its use of digital color correction.
-This approach helped solve continuity errors during the location shooting at the Very Large Array in New Mexico.
-"The weather killed us, so we were going back in and changing it enough so that the skies and colors and times of day all seem roughly the same", commented visual effects supervisor Ken Ralston.
+Digital color correction was used to solve continuity errors during the location shooting at the Very Large Array in New Mexico.
+"The weather killed us, so we were going back in and changing it enough so that the skies and colors and times of day all seem roughly the same", said the visual effects supervisor Ken Ralston.